-In most projects I do with a client I will aim to get a decent period of research in up front.
+In most projects I do with a client I aim to get a decent period of research in up front.
 This enables me to get up to speed with their product and understand their users, which is vital before I can make informed suggestions about how to improve things.
 Most of the data gathering goes in at the start of a project, as I need to learn early so I can implement it in my design work.

 Once I have an understanding of how the site works, it’s then time to get to grips with some data to see how users are actually behaving on there.
 Every company I’ve worked with has had at least Google Analytics (GA) installed, so I use this to drill into the performance of the pages in the user flows and work out conversion rates.

+At this point it is worth understanding how Google Analytics tracks users.
 GA offers three types of traffic metric by default: users, sessions and pageviews.
 You can also set events manually on specific pages or interactions.

 If I want a clearer idea of how the site is performing as I design it, I might build a funnel in GA.
 This may only be suitable for a longer project because it will take time to gather data.
 Or I might install Mixpanel for this job, as it is better at tracking individual users.
-As I explain in chapter 2.2 of my book:

 The Google Analytics interface gives you a visualisation of a funnel and shows you how many people move forward and how many drop out.
-Due to the fact that it’s based around sessions, the GA funnel isn’t the most accurate at telling you how your users are moving through your site (Mixpanel is the one for that) but if you want an aggregate overview or can’t install Mixpanel for any reason, GA can do a job.
+Due to the fact that it’s based around sessions, the GA funnel isn’t the most accurate at telling you how many users are moving through your site (Mixpanel is the one for that) but if you want an aggregate overview or can’t install Mixpanel for any reason, GA can do a job.

 Mixpanel offers a lot more customisation around its funnels: you can slice and dice them by lots of different properties and it will accurately represent what is happening at a user level.
 Setting up funnels in Mixpanel is very simple, you just need to have some events set up.

 Now I know how the site is performing I can also use Google Analytics to understand who the users are.
-It’s rare to get a project where there’s time and budget to do a piece of user research and interviewing up front.
+It’s rare to get a project where there’s time and budget to do a big piece of user research with interviewing up front.
 As a result I need a technique that will enable me to learn about the users without actually meeting them.